Motherboards

 networking Wi-Fi 7 / 5GbE LAN / Dual USB4

-18+2+2 DrMOS power delivery supports extreme Ryzen 9000 overclocking headroom
+18+2+2 DrMOS power delivery provides substantial overclocking headroom for Ryzen 9 9950X

-Significant overkill for any build not running a Ryzen 9 with heavy overclocking
+Overkill for any build not running a Ryzen 9 with heavy multi-core workloads

 Check Price on Amazon

-The ASUS ROG Strix X870E-E Gaming WiFi dropped from near-$500 launch pricing to around $370 on Amazon in early 2026.
-At that price, the 18+2+2 DrMOS power delivery and five M.2 slots (three PCIe 5.0, two PCIe 4.0) make more sense for a build centered on a Ryzen 9 9950X or a heavy NVMe storage configuration.
+The ASUS ROG Strix X870E-E Gaming WiFi launched near flagship pricing and dropped over 25% through early 2026.
+At its current street price, the 18+2+2 DrMOS power delivery and five M.2 slots (three PCIe 5.0, two PCIe 4.0) justify the premium for builds centered on a Ryzen 9 9950X or a heavy NVMe storage configuration.

-Connectivity is the strongest in this roundup: dual USB4 ports at 40 Gbps, plus USB 20Gbps Type-C, multiple USB 10Gbps, and Wi-Fi 7.
-The Q-Release Slim GPU latch is a genuine quality-of-life improvement for anyone who swaps GPUs regularly.
+Core Flex switches dynamically between efficiency and full-performance modes based on load — useful for gaming rigs that also run media encoding or 3D rendering.
+Dynamic OC Switcher handles per-CCD overclocking on Ryzen 9000 CPUs automatically.
+Connectivity is the strongest in this roundup: dual USB4 ports at 40 Gbps, USB 20Gbps Type-C, multiple USB 10Gbps, and Wi-Fi 7.
+The Q-Release Slim GPU latch makes card swaps tool-free.

 Socket compatibility: AM5 (Ryzen 9000, 8000, 7000 series)